“I want to make sure I’m the strongest I can be. To make the most of this huge second chance I’ve been given.”

 Yes!
 We’re getting married in December this year and our honeymoon is all booked.
 I want to be in the best shape possible for it so that’s yet another constant source of motivation to get on the mat.

-*If like Pippa, you want to get fit, strong and healthy, download Fiit — totally free of charge.
-Take 1 of our 4 free 14 Day Plans or upgrade to Premium for specialist classes, 10+ training plans and live leaderboard classes.
+*If like Pippa, you want to get fit, strong and healthy, download Fiit — and start your free 14 day trial.
+With hundreds of specialist classes, 20+ training plans and live leaderboard workouts, you’ll never do a boring workout again.